 Overview of BB&T Bank CDs

 BB&T Bank CD rates aren’t the strongest out there, but the bank does offer some distinct options its customers may find of value.
-For example, you can open a Homeowners CD or College Savers CD as long as you also open a checking or savings account with the bank and set up an automatic transfer to either CD.
-The bank also offers some flexibility by allowing you to add additional deposits to some CDs and make penalty free withdrawals from certain CDs under specific circumstances.
+The bank offers some flexibility by allowing you to add additional deposits to some CDs and make penalty free withdrawals from certain CDs under specific circumstances.
 That said, BB&T Bank may suit someone who’s new to CD investing and saving for a very specific short-term goal.

 However, the minimum deposit of $1,000 for most CDs offered may be steep considering the overall low rates.
 You can lock in better rates for the same or smaller minimum deposits and with fewer restrictions at other banks.